-Psychologist / Psychiatrist
+Psychiatrist

-A psychologist/psychiatrist will see patients referred to the heart transplant team to:
+A psychiatrist will see patients referred to the heart transplant team to:

-- assess how your child thinks, behaves, and processes their emotions, - help coordinate responses within your child's school if your child has any special learning or health needs, - provide recommendations about any education diagnosis such as a learning disability. - check a child's or teen's understanding of their illness and need for transplant, - assess if a child or teen is depressed or is anxious about medical procedures, - help a child deal with any challenges in following their treatment plan; - identify any other behaviors that may affect a child's ability to work with the transplant team.
+- Check a child's or teen's understanding of their illness and need for transplant. - Assess if a child or teen is depressed or is anxious about medical procedures. - Help a child deal with any challenges in following their treatment plan. - Identify any other behaviors that may affect a child's ability to work with the transplant team.